Antique Salesman Samples

 the appropriate link in the right column.

-The picture on the left is a coffee bean
+The picture on the right is a coffee bean

-machine that would probably date from the later part of the 19th
+machine that dates from the later part of the 19th

 century.
 The idea was that the beans were

-cooled in a device like this to prevent them from overcooking after the roasting
+cooled to prevent them from overcooking after the roasting

 process.
 Cool air

-was fed into this device from the bottom, and by blowing
+was fed into this device from the bottom by blowing

 cool air through the material as you stirred it with the paddle and operated the